 and Ivy Lynn Bourgeault

-It was recently national Nurse Practitioner Week, but you would be forgiven if you’ve never heard of nurse practitioners.
+You can be forgiven if you’ve never heard of nurse practitioners.
 Most Canadians haven’t – and most don’t know their value to our health-care system.

 You may be even more surprised to learn that nurse practitioners could be the innovative solution – or at least a critical part of the solution – to Canada’s ongoing health-care woes.